 UAV/Drone Info

-2. Visual Line of sight (VLOS) at all times.
+2. Visual Line of site (VLOS) at all times.

-3. Must have a PIC (Pilot In Command)/operator and a VO (Visual Observer).
+3. Must have a PIC (Pilot In Command) and a VO (Visual Observer).
+2 persons required.

-4. PIC must have at a minimum – Private Pilots Certificate – NOT REQUIRED on Part 107
+4. PIC must have at minimum – Private Pilots Certificate

 6. UAV may not operate within 5 miles of an airport

-7. Must request NOTAM not more than 72 hours in advance and not less than 48 hours prior to the operation – NOT REQUIRED now.
+7. Must request NOTAM not more than 72 hours in advance and not less than 48 hours prior to operation

 8. Aircraft must have N Number markings